 A court may also impose an unsecured appearance bond on a criminal defendant.
 A bond amount is set, but the defendant is not required to post any money.
 If the defendant fails to appear at subsequent proceedings, or violates any terms of the bond, he or she will be required to pay the full amount of the bond.

 If you are awaiting your bail hearing or just have questions about how bail is calculated, you can get those inquiries answered by a criminal defense expert in your area.
 Speak with an attorney today to learn more about when bail is required, reasons why bail may be denied in some cases, and more.
-You can start with a free case review from a qualified attorney.
+Protect your interests by speaking with an experienced, local defense attorney today.